Guillaume Bosca: Career

 Bosca was born in Martigues.
-He made his professional debut with Dunkerque in a 1–0 Ligue 2 win over Toulouse FC on 22 August 2020.
+He made his professional debut with Dunkerque in a 1–0 Ligue 2 win over Toulouse on 22 August 2020.

 Having been released by Dunkerque at the end of the 2020–21 season, he moved to Red Star of the Championnat National.
 He signed a two-year contract with the option of a third year.
 The contract was terminated by mutual consent on 24 June 2022.